 Dr Christina Faraday is a historian of art and ideas, with a special interest in how images and objects can communicate in powerful ways.
-She is an Affiliated Lecturer in History of Art at the University of Cambridge, and specialises in the art and architecture of Tudor England.
+She is a Research Fellow at Gonville and Caius College, University of Cambridge, and specialises in the art and architecture of Tudor England.

 In her spare time, Christina plays the violin and viola, and loves string chamber music.
 She makes art, particularly pottery and embroidery, and writes ghost stories.
 When in search of inspiration, she goes for walks to look at nature and architecture.